 Guacamole Nutrition Facts

-1 cup serving of guacamole contains about 30 grams of total fats, primarily monounsaturated fat.
+A half cup serving of guacamole contains 18 grams of total fats, primarily monounsaturated fat.

 Unlike other less-healthy fatty sides like vegetable oils that come with mayonnaise, evidence shows that monounsaturated fats have numerous health benefits.
 They can help with weight loss, decreases inflammation and even reduce the risk of heart disease[*].

-However, 16 grams of those carbs come from fiber.
-As a keto dieter, this is great news because you're only consuming approximately 8 grams of net carbs per serving!
+A half cup serving of guacamole contains 12 grams of carbs and 8 grams of fiber.
+As a keto dieter, this is great news because that leaves just 4 grams of net carbs per serving.

-1 cup serving contains about 340 calories.
+A half cup serving of guacamole contains 200 calories.
 While it may seem like a lot of calories for a side dish, these calories are highly nutrient-dense.
 Unlike processed foods that contain empty calories, guacamole's caloric value can do wonders for your overall health and body weight.

 Perhaps the most nutritious part of guacamole is its healthy amounts of vitamins and minerals.
 In fact, one serving contains about: